 I first worked with Hancock Associates in 2002 on a septic plan for my home renovation.
 When I went back to them in 2018, my project was much more urgent.
 I needed a team who I could trust to help save my home and the dunes surrounding it.
 Hancock Associates immediately took a leadership role, came up with a great plan, worked seamlessly with the state and local environmental organizations, my GC and the rest of the team.
 During the entire process, they were knowledgeable, thoughtful, efficient and dedicated.
 I could tell that they truly enjoy the work that they do.

-Hancock Associates provided environmental, civil engineering and survey services for the modification and permitting of a private wastewater treatment facility at Kimball Farm, a 125-acre, family-oriented entertainment and recreational facility.
+Hancock Associates provides ongoing environmental, civil engineering and survey services for the modification and permitting of a private wastewater treatment facility at Kimball Farm, a 125-acre, family-oriented entertainment and recreational facility.
 The facility is housed in a new building with underground tanks at the rear of the property.
 The wastewater is treated and then travels over a half mile to an acre of fields.
 It is designed to handle approximately 30,000 gallons of wastewater per day.

 Hancock Associates’ partnership with the Danversport Yacht Club started in 2001 with assistance in the planning and implementation of a new marina travel lift which included a boat ramp and drainage.
 Over the years, our partnership has grown to include other facility enhancements such as a sales, maintenance and storage building, a swimming pool, solar panels and more.